R1sh1m/CineBook/README.md

 Or use `bash run.sh` which does this automatically.

 **TMDB import fails / "SSL pre-check failed"**
 This is usually a certificate issue on Windows.
 Run `pacman -S mingw-w64-x86_64-curl-openssl` in MSYS2 to ensure you have the OpenSSL-backed curl build.
 A working internet connection is required for TMDB features.
+Ensure your TMDB API key is set and valid (see Movie Management → Update TMDB API key).

 **Crash on startup / WAL recovery message**
 This is normal after an unclean shutdown.
 The WAL engine will roll back any uncommitted transactions and resume safely.